ory/docs/docs/ecosystem/contributing.md

   religion, or similar personal characteristic.
 - Please avoid using nicknames that might detract from a friendly, safe and welcoming environment for all.
 - Be kind and courteous.
-There is no need to be mean or rude.
+Don't be mean or rude.
 - We will exclude you from interaction if you insult, demean or harass anyone.
   In particular, we do not tolerate behavior that excludes people in socially marginalized groups.
 - Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact a member of the Ory team immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact a member of the Ory team.
 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.